rkemmy/gallery/README.md

 # Galleremmy

 Developer: Risper Kemunto
 ##Description
-his is a Django web app that allows the admin to post pictures, delete posted pics, edit pic details.
+This is a Django web app that allows the admin to post pictures, delete posted pics, edit pic details.
 It allows users to search for pics according to categories

 ##Specifications